 Who am I?
-I am a career flight instructor with 3 1/2 decades and 13,000 hours of experience.
+I am a career flight instructor with over 3 1/2 decades and 13,000 hours of experience.
 I am based in Salmon Arm, British Columbia and Whitehorse, Yukon.
 All of my experience is single engine VFR.
 I have provided flight training on over 50 types of aircraft.
 I am semi-retired and am currently working in a freelance capacity.

 Being a freelance instructor means that I do not own or operate aircraft for flight training or testing, but I am available to provide training on your aircraft.

 Here’s a short list of the types of training I can provide: recreational pilot permit, private and commercial pilot licenses, instructor ratings, aerobatics and aerobatic instructor ratings, type checks, tailwheel checkouts, recency training, reactivating an inactive license, insurance checkouts, rust removers, seminars etc.

 I am also a Transport Canada Pilot Examiner.
 I can do flight tests for recreational pilot permit, private pilot licence, commercial pilot licence and instructor rating (class 2, 3 and 4) in the Prairie and Northern Region and Pacific Region.

 I recently added a page called Real World Flying Lessons.
 These are my thoughts and recommendations, based on plenty of experience, that I hope can improve some problematic maneuvers on flight tests and keep you out of trouble in your general flying.
 This section is NOT intended to replace the POH, FTM or FTG, but rather to address common issues I see in flight tests and flying in general.
 It is intended for students, instructors and licensed pilots.
 I’ll be adding new maneuvers from time to time.